dgwatkins/wcml/readme.txt

 = Can I have separate currencies for each language? =

 Yes.
 By default, each currency will be available for all languages, but you can customize this and disable certain currencies on certain languages.
+You also have the option to display different currencies based on your customers’ locations instead.

 = Is this plugin compatible with other WooCommerce extensions? =

 WooCommerce Multilingual is compatible with all major WooCommerce extensions.
-We're continuously work on checking and maintaining compatibility and collaborate closely with the authors of these extensions.
+We’re continuously working on checking and maintaining compatibility and collaborate closely with the authors of these extensions.